 A: I would just ask the question or ask more questions because of that increased risk of human trafficking and elder abuse.
 This is where a face-to-face interview with potential clients is important.
 There could be a couple, who are living together, but not married.
 There could be many cases, but just having a conversation really helps.

 Q: Would you require or request an updated business org chart throughout the life of the account?

-A: Yes, it typically depends on how your how your CDD policies are established, but periodically, you should be going back and looking at your CDD information you have on that customer.
+A: Yes, it typically depends on how your CDD policies are established, but periodically, you should be going back and looking at the CDD information you have on that customer.
 It really depends on the nature of that business.

 Many of my customers were in the agribusiness sector.
 They were closely held companies so typically there were family relations.
 And the ultimate ownership seemed to change constantly because family members would die, and then it would go to a living trust, and new family members would come in, others would leave, and there was a lot of churn in that beneficial ownership.
 But in other situations, that may never happen.
 Therefore, it really depends on the nature of the clients.

 The relationship manager for that account should be keeping an eye on it to identify when a big change happens.
 Another trigger for that would be anytime you have an acquisition or merger because then things are going to change, obviously.